TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/smbus/target/smbus_target/README.md

 SysConfig allows developers to easily configure unused pins by selecting **Board**→**Configure Unused Pins**.

-For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau846).
+For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau873).

 ## Example Usage

-Compile, load and run the example on an LP-MSPM0L1306.

-Connect SMBCLK (SCL) and SMBDAT (SDA) to the corresponding SMBCLK and SMBDAT pins on an LP-MSPM0L1306 running the smb_controller00_all_protocols example.
-Ensure that the LaunchPads share a common ground, by connecting a jumper between GND on both LaunchPads.
+Connect SMBCLK (SCL), SMBDAT (SDA) and GND to the corresponding pins on a second MSPM0 LaunchPad running the smb_controller00_all_protocols example.

+Compile, load and run the example.

-Waits for command from the SMBus Controller and processes it.
+The target example waits for each command from the SMBus controller and processes it.
+Optionally, an I2C sniffer can be used to observe the SMBus protocol.